Chart Color Schemes

 Brookfield was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Brookfield has a high level of cultural diversity, with 35.8% of its population born overseas and 36.7% speaking a language other than English at home.
-Christianity is the predominant religion in Brookfield, making up 50.5% of the population.
-The most notable overrepresentation is in the 'Other' category, which comprises 7.0% of the population compared to 2.3% across Greater Melbourne.
+Brookfield has a high cultural diversity, with 35.8% of its population born overseas and 36.7% speaking a language other than English at home.
+Christianity is the predominant religion in Brookfield, comprising 50.5% of the population.
+However, the most notable overrepresentation is in the 'Other' category, which makes up 7.0% of the population compared to 2.3% across Greater Melbourne.

 Frequently Asked Questions - Diversity